-Recently I had the experience of parting ways with a housekeeper.
+Recently I had the experience of parting ways with a cleaning service.

-We were on our second cleaning with her, and it appeared that she missed something that I thought was to be included in our service.
+We were on our second cleaning with the owner of the service, and it appeared that she missed something that I thought was to be included in our service.
 Hoping to clarify our understanding and negotiate what would be covered by our service, I asked her if she had time for a phone call.

 At the end of our phone conversation, it seemed that we had agreed on what specific tasks would be included with the service.
 When I returned to my email on Monday morning, I was surprised to have received a message from her, expressing that she found my phone call to be "off-putting" and that she felt that I had accused her of not doing her job.
 Because of this, she stated that she would not be coming back.